7. Other Input Formats¶

 Why3 also supports the format Coma (which stands for Continuation Machine).
 Coma is an Intermediate Verification Language implemented as a plugin in the Why3 platform.

-can be passed a file with a suffix .c
+can be passed a file with a suffix .c, .py, .coma or

 7.1. micro-C¶